khalilacheche/ada-2022-project-adaes/README.md

 1. Is there a behaviour that can be generalized?

    - Are the most central nodes the most visited ones?
+   - What is the evolution of the centrality of the nodes visited in the players' path?
-   - What is the evolution of the centrality of the nodes visited in the path?
+   - What is the evolution of the centrality of the nodes visited in the shortest path?
 2. What is the semantic meaning of the players' paths?

    - Is the player getting semantically closer to the goal?